Winter Camping: 8 Reasons to Go Camping in the Cold (and 5 reasons not to)

 Make sure your camping equipment suits cooler weather.

-With your bag, check the temperature rating on it.
+With your sleeping bag, check the temperature rating on it.
 If the rating is high, you know you might need something extra to keep you warm.
-If you don’t want to purchase another bag, you will have to prepare for how you want to increase the warmth of your existing bag (eg. extra blankets, liners, another sleeping bag within the first sleeping bag).
+If you don’t want to purchase another sleeping bag, you will have to prepare for how you want to increase the warmth of your existing sleeping bag (eg. extra blankets, liners, another sleeping bag within the first sleeping bag).

 • If you are not sure about sleeping bag choices, then read How to Choose A Sleeping Bag.